China tightens controls on paid-for internet search ads

 Search engines also have other problems, the regulator said.

-"Some search results contain rumors, obscenities, pornography, violence, murder, terrorism and other illegal information," it said.
+"Some search results contain rumours, obscenities, pornography, violence, murder, terrorism and other illegal information," it said.

-"Some search results lack objectivity and fairness, go against corporate morals and standards, misleading and influencing people's judgment."
+"Some search results lack objectivity and fairness, go against corporate morals and standards, misleading and influencing people's judgement."

 Officials say internet restrictions, including the blocking of popular foreign sites like Google and Facebook, are needed to ensure security in the face of rising threats, such as terrorism.